 Unlike what so frequently occurs in our healthcare systems, Dr. Terzyan is keen on identifying and treating underlying causes, rather than just suppressing symptoms.

-Dr. Terzyan is currently a member of medical staff at Hoag Hospital.
+Dr. Terzyan is currently a member of medical staff at Hoag Hospital and St. Jude Medical Center.
 Dr. Terzyan is a member of the American Psychological Association (APA) and the National Academy of Neuropsychology (NAN).